gallochris/writing/_posts/2016-11-29-customer-you.md

 It's important to remember, you too, can be a customer.

-*Thanks to this [Shep Gordon interview from The Chisler](http://chiseler.org/post/145157416821/life-after-supermensch-an-interview-with-shep) for inspiration of this post.
-If you dig that interview, try watcing the [documentary Supermensch](https://dvd.netflix.com/Movie/Supermensch-The-Legend-of-Shep-Gordon/70292993) on Shep Gordon or reading his book, [They Call me Supermensch](https://www.amazon.com/They-Call-Supermensch-Backstage-Rock-2019n-2019Roll-ebook/dp/B00MMFN8QY).
+*Thanks to this [Shep Gordon interview from The Chiseler](http://chiseler.org/post/145157416821/life-after-supermensch-an-interview-with-shep) for inspiration of this post.
+If you dig that interview, try watching the [documentary Supermensch](https://dvd.netflix.com/Movie/Supermensch-The-Legend-of-Shep-Gordon/70292993) on Shep Gordon or reading his book, [They Call me Supermensch](https://www.amazon.com/They-Call-Supermensch-Backstage-Rock-2019n-2019Roll-ebook/dp/B00MMFN8QY).
 Both include more fascinating stories about Vergé.*